plund/mafia/README.txt

+%% Vash/Meme wrote in M25:
+%% D1   "THE DAY HAS BEGUN" at game start

+%% EoD1  MANIAC HAS DIED!
+He was Gene "Malice" Thornton, A REGULAR RAPPER!
+%%    EZIO HAS DIED!
+He was Terrence "Pusha T" Thornton, A REGULAR RAPPER!
+%%    THE DAY HAS BEGUN!

+%% EoN1 XORXES has DIED!
+He was KANYE WEST the FIRE SPITTER!
+%%    NIGHT HAS BEGUN!

+%% EoD2 GLEN_ALEXANDER HAS DIED!
+He was KENDRICK LAMAR, A REGULAR RAPPER!
+%% NIGHT HAS BEGUN!

+%% EoN2 GHUG HAS DIED!
+He was BIG SEAN!
+A REGULAR RAPPER!
+%% THE DAY HAS BEGUN

+%% Day3 Soon after, A SHOT RANG OUT and JAMIET99UK fell to the ground dead, He was BASEDGODFATHER!
+THE LEADER OF THE MAFIA!

+%% PROBLEM here! no "He was"
+%% EoD3 WARDENDRESDEN, also known as RICK ROSS, the REGULAR RAPPER, has been lynched!
+%% Night 3 has begun.

+%% EoN3 DEMONOVERLORD HAS DIED!
+She was DRAKE!
+A BELOW AVERAGE RAPPER! (or I guess regular for the sake of the game)
+%% THE DAY HAS BEGUN

+%% EoD4 ZORCLEX HAS DIED!
+He was JAY Z, A REGULAR RAPPER!
+%% NIGHT HAS BEGUN

+%% EoN4 NO ONE DIED LAST NIGHT!
+%% DAY HAS BEGUN!

+%% Problem again! no "He was"
+%% Day5 A SHOT RINGS OUT AND CHAQA, A TASK FORCE MEMBERS FALL DEAD!

+%% EoD5 GUAK HAS DIED!
+HE WAS BIGGIE SMALLS, THE HYPNOTIZER!
+%% NIGHT HAS BEGUN

+%% EoN5 No one died last night!
+%% THE DAY HAS BEGUN

+%% THE GAME HAS ENDED!
+TOWN WINS!
+%% THANK YOU ALL FOR PLAYING!

 18Dec
 mafia:set_death_comment(1421744, "xorxes", "He was KANYE WEST the FIRE SPITTER!"). mafia:set_death_comment(1422226, "Maniac", "He was Gene \"Malice\" Thornton, A REGULAR RAPPER!").